unixbigot/node-red-contrib-elasticsearch7/README.md

-# node-red-contrib-elasticsearch3
+# node-red-contrib-elasticsearch7

-A Fork from @jeffdonthemic node-red-contrib-elasticsearch-jd
+A Fork from @chameleonbr   node-red-contrib-elasticsearch3   which is A Fork from @jeffdonthemic node-red-contrib-elasticsearch-jd

 ## Changelog 0.0.7

-* new Aggregation Node
+* new Aggregation Node which puts the entire ES Response in payload  msg.payload = { <es response> }

 A set of [Node-RED](http://www.nodered.org) nodes for Elasticsearch including search, get, exists, create, update and delete.